Save at least 15% when you subscribe!

 Area 2!
 Calmness Protocol

-This involves you keep some of your dog's daily food allowance to one side and using it to reward them for spontaneous moments of calm settling as they happen.
+This involveskeeping some of your dog's daily food allowance to one side and using it to reward them for spontaneous moments of calm settling as they happen.
 What gets rewarded, they rehearse.
 What they rehearse, they become.

 Area 3!
 Active Rest